 How do you replace Triton Coils?

-The Aspire Triton is compatible with the following coils from our site:
+The Aspire Triton is compatible with the following coils:

 - Aspire Atlantis Sub Ohm Replacement Coils - 5 Pack